zhiqiangf/eco-gotests/UPSTREAM_BUG_REPORT_FINAL.md

 **Key observation**: The operator successfully renders the NAD config but fails on the deletion check, preventing NAD creation.

+### Kubernetes Resource Lifecycle Monitoring

+A detailed monitoring analysis was performed during operator pod restart to understand the lifecycle of affected resources:

+**SriovNetwork Objects**:
+- ✅ **PERSIST** after operator pod deletion
+- ✅ Same UID remains constant throughout the restart
+- ✅ Status field remains null (operator doesn't update it)
+- ✅ No deletionTimestamp (not marked for deletion)
+- ✅ Successfully survive operator restart

+**NetworkAttachmentDefinition Objects**:
+- ❌ **NEVER CREATED** (confirmed across 20 monitoring checks, 1-second intervals)
+- ❌ Not a deletion issue - it's a creation failure
+- ❌ The bug prevents initial NAD creation from happening
+- This confirms the root cause is error handling in the reconciliation logic

+**Operator Pod Lifecycle**:
+- ✅ Normal Kubernetes pod lifecycle (Terminating → Removed → New pod starts)
+- ✅ No issues with pod restart behavior
+- ✅ Confirms the issue is not related to pod lifecycle management

+**Conclusion**: The bug is NOT about resource lifecycle or cleanup.
+It's purely about overly-strict error handling preventing NAD creation when the optional cleanup operation fails with "not found" (which is expected).

 ---

 ## Reproduction Steps